NeSyGeo: A Neuro-Symbolic Framework for Multimodal Geometric Reasoning Data Generation: Methods

 \subsection{Informalization}

-Following the generation of sequences within the formal symbolic space, it is necessary to map them back to the text and image spaces for further processing and visualization.
-Our approach generates high-quality images and rigorous natural language, allocating information between them to compel MLLMs to leverage visual data effectively.
+The formal symbolic sequences from our Geo-DSL must be mapped back into the visual and textual modalities.
+To compel cross-modal reasoning, we enforce a principle of \textbf{information orthogonality}: All explicit constraints and premises $I$ in initial state $S_0$are partitioned into disjoint visual modality $I_v$ and textual modality $I_t$ , such that $I_v \cap I_t = \emptyset$.

-\textbf{Visual image.} For the visual space, our visualization engine parses each Geo-DSL statement as a geometric element to generate high-quality images using Matplotlib.
-The rigorous symbolic language space ensures the determinacy and uniqueness of the conversion process, thereby enabling precise image generation.
-Additionally, the engine produces images with detailed annotations absent from the text, requiring models to leverage images during problem-solving, enhancing their visual perception and ability to extract image-based information.
+\textbf{Painter.} For the visual modality, painter parses each Geo-DSL statement as a geometric primitive, deterministically rendering high-fidelity images via Matplotlib.
+The rigorous symbolic space ensures the determinacy and uniqueness of the conversion process.
+Crucially, to mitigate inter-modal information imbalance, Painter employs a visual-centric annotation strategy, which involves embedding detailed information $I_v$ within the image space that are explicitly withheld from the accompanying textual description.
+Please refer to ~\ref{sec:append_painter} for more details.
+This design choice robustly compels MLLMs to intrinsically leverage visual cues during problem-solving, thereby fostering enhanced visual perception and facilitating the extraction of perceptually-grounded information.

-\textbf{Natural language.} We adopt a template-based transformation approach, parsing and mapping each symbolic statement to multiple predefined natural language templates.
-This produces a text-full version containing all details and captions of the image and a text-lite version retaining only essential conditions, not included in the image annotations, as the final form in our datasets.
-The text-lite version avoids intermodal information redundancy, while diverse templates ensure the validity and diversity of the synthesized condition text.
+\textbf{Translator.} Translator converts each symbolic statement to multiple predefined natural language templates.
+To ensure diversity and randomness, each template is stochastically generated by GPT-4o and subsequently undergoes a manual curation process.
+This guarantees that every geometric element is associated with a minimum of eight corresponding descriptive templates.
+The final text condition avoids intermodal information redundancy, while diverse templates ensure the validity and diversity of the synthesized condition text.